 The area of jaw disorder is a significant part of oral medicine and interlinked with your wider health.
 Nearly 90% of diseases can bring symptoms in your mouth, what appear to be symptoms can also be causes.

-Muscle problems can hinder jaw movement but not neccessarily be TMJ, a toothache, headache, or tinnitus could be symptomatic, or separate.
+A toothache, headache, or tinnitus could be symptomatic, or separate, a knock to your face, or tooth grinding can be relevant.
 An accurate diagnosis is critical to successful treatment.